Movement and time spent in nature are vital for nurturing wellbeing

 Camping and spending time with nature helped me to come to terms with my injury, and put me on the road to mental, if not full physical recovery.
 I still remind myself how lucky I was; it could have been so much worse.

-Despite crippling pain and being unable to turn over in bed or dress myself, I was determined that camping and outdoor activities should remain a big part of my life and I set myself a goal to go camping that coming summer and to get back onto the water in a kayak.
+Despite crippling pain and being unable to turn over in bed or dress myself, I was determined that camping and outdoor activities would remain a big part of my life and I set myself a goal to go camping that coming summer and to get back onto the water in a kayak.

-In order to continue camping however, I needed to invest in a new tent that was easy for one person to put up alone, that I could stand up in to dress, and I also needed some new, more comfortable camping gear.
+To continue camping however, I needed to invest in a new tent that was easy for one person to put up alone, that I could stand up in to dress, and I also needed some new, more comfortable camping gear.

 Camping with Style was born with the aim of celebrating diversity and inclusivity in outdoor leisure